Whether you’re in Maryland to work, study, play, or anything in between, you’ll probably want to get your stuff covered with renters insurance.

 How much does renters insurance cost in Maryland?

-The average monthly price for renters insurance in Maryland is $16/month as of 2023, according to ValuePenguin.com.
+The average price for renters insurance in Maryland is $16/month as of 2024, according to ValuePenguin.com.
+(FYI, the average cost of Lemonade Renters insurance across the U.S. is $14/month.)

 This rate may be lower than you’d have guessed.
 Remember, cheap renters insurance doesn’t mean inferior renters insurance—but make sure to read any fine print, and compare all coverages to make sure you’re getting the best deal overall.